 SendSafely supports Single Sign On (SSO) using the SAML2 authentication standard.
-SSO support is included in all Enterprise plans.
-This article will walk you through the basics of how to set up and configure SSO for your SendSafely Enterprise Portal.
+SSO support is included in all SendSafely Team, Business and Enterprise plans.
+This article will walk you through the basics of how to set up and configure SSO for your organization's SendSafely Portal.

 Step 1 - SAML Provider Configuration

-SendSafely is listed in the application catalogs for both Okta and OneLogin.
-To set up SSO using these two providers, simply find SendSafely within the application directory and then you will be guided through the setup process.
+SendSafely is listed in the application catalogs for Okta, OneLogin and Azure AD.
+To set up SSO using these providers, simply find SendSafely within the application directory and then you will be guided through the setup process.
 Once completed, proceed to step #2 below.

 Other SAML Providers

 The following configuration parameters can be used to configure SendSafely SSO with any product that uses SAML.

 The [SENDSAFELY_URL] required below is the URL for your SendSafely Portal, and is typically in the format of companyname.sendsafely.com or companyname.sendsafely.eu.
 If you do not know your SendSafely portal URL you can contact firstname.lastname@example.org.

 - Identifier: https://[SENDSAFELY_URL]/auth/saml2/

 - Signing Settings

 - Sign SAML response AND assertion